tamerm19-meet/Assessment-Test/README.md

-### Part 3: Applicants
+### Part 3: Apply Function
 Edit the relevant files so that students can apply and their information gets saved in the database

-### Part 4:
+### Part 4: Applicants List
-Edit the relevant files so that "applicants.html" would show all the applicants and their information
+Edit the relevant files so that "applicants.html" would show all the applicants in the database and their information